88plug/manjaro-headless/README.md

 # manjaro-headless
 Use manjaro linux as a headless server.
-Upload the Manjaro minimal ISO to any VPS provider.
+Upload the Manjaro XFCE minimal ISO to any VPS provider.
 Setup Manjaro with a default installation and your normal user account via the console of your VPS.
 This is a "one shot" installer, once it runs - your machine will be fully configured!

 # Requirements
 - VPS provider with Console support